Insight: Schroeder a la francaise won't work for Hollande

 His first annual budget targeted the wealthy and corporate world, with a symbolic 75 percent tax on the super-rich among a raft of tax hikes aimed at bolstering public finances.

-The government has poured cold water on demands for at least 30 billion euros of social charges businesses pay to be transferred to other levies such as value added tax (VAT).
+The government has poured cold water on demands for at least 30 billion euros ($39 billion) of social charges businesses pay to be transferred to other levies such as value added tax (VAT).

 Employers insist such cuts are vital, pointing to the fact that French labour charges are among the highest in the European Union alongside those in Belgium and Sweden.